Builderb0y/BigGlobe/docs/files/data/modid/worldgen/world_preset/Scripted Chunk Generators.md

 	* `before_children` and `after_children` (optional) (added in V4.3.0) - scripts which can place additional blocks before and after the children place blocks.
 See the documentation on layers for more info.

 	Note: the root layer does not have a `valid` property.
 If you provide one anyway, it will be ignored.

+	**New in V4.10.0:** Layers have been moved into their own files.
+The "layer" property on the chunk generator is now a single string representing the namespace and path of the root layer.
+The specified layer should be of type "root".
 * `feature_dispatcher` - has the following properties:
 	* `rock_replacers` - array containing strings which represent either a configured feature, or a tag of configured features.
 All configured features in this array must have one of the following types:
 		* `bigglobe:chunk_sprinkle`